-Founded in New Zealand with offices across the Pacific Ring of Fire, Holmes has substantial experience in assessing and repairing post-earthquake damage.
+Founded in New Zealand with offices across the Pacific Ring of Fire, Holmes Group has substantial experience in assessing and repairing post-earthquake damage.
 In recent years, our engineers have sprung into action on emergency response teams for the Canterbury and Kaikoura earthquakes in New Zealand, as well as for earthquakes in Napa, Mexico City, Central Italy, and further afield.

 We’ve taken stock of destruction amidst the rubble and apply the lessons learned to achieve our clients’ goals.
 We evaluate and strengthen vulnerable buildings—including unreinforced masonry, non-ductile concrete, and soft-story structures—while respecting each project’s context and constraints.

 In Case of Fire

 History has shown that major earthquakes can be followed by devastating fires.
 From a fire and life safety standpoint, Holmes devises economically viable, flexible solutions that cater to the needs of each existing building.
 It’s never a one-size fits all approach.
 Still, we follow some guiding principles to get the job done.
 First and foremost, we will determine a means of egress system that gets occupants out of the building safely in the event of a fire.
 Our solution will protect the property and preserve any elements that are historical in nature.
 It will also provide a reasonably secure platform for the Fire Department to operate from, reducing hazards as much as possible.